anshikachourey/socialcirkle/README.md

 # SocialCirkle

-A real-time location-based social networking app where users can discover and join nearby meetups and casual events.
+SocialCirkle is a real-time location-based social networking app that helps users find and connect with others nearby in public spaces (e.g., college campuses, cafes, events).
+The goal is to promote spontaneous, safe, and shared social experiences based on current location and common interests.

 ## Features (planned)
 - Firebase Authentication